locationtech/geomesa/docs/user/nifi/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A common use case is to store the most recent state of an object in a GeoMesa Kafka data store to drive a live map
-view, but to persist every state of the object into long-term storage in HBase or Accumulo for history and
+view, and to persist every state of the object into long-term storage in HBase or Accumulo for history and
 analytics.
 This example will show how to pull data off a GeoMesa Kafka topic, and persist it in HBase with
 minimal configuration.